moritzploss/tribology/README.md

 #### 0.2.2.dev
 Current development version on GitHub.

+- docstrings for module `tribology_hertz` changed to numpy format and refactored
 - docstrings for module `tribology_dowson_hamrock` changed to numpy format and refactored
 - docstrings for module `tribology_boundary_element` changed to numpy format and refactored
 - docstrings for module `tribology` changed to numpy format and refactored